 If a large organization that has your information is the victim of a data breach, your passwords can find their way online.
 Or, sold to the highest bidder without your knowledge.
-You can discover if your information was a part of a public data breach here.
+Discover if your information was a part of a public data breach.

 Cybercriminals can also get your passwords through brute-force attacks, post-exploitation tools, and the aforementioned keyloggers and phishing attacks.
 This gives them a resistance-free path to any data or files stored within those devices.

 Many email providers, such as Google, proactively alert users of compromised passwords.
 Using password managers, like the one that comes free with Google Chrome, can help generate stronger passwords.
 It also uses strong AES-265 encryption when storing passwords.
 Although, observers noted that some hackers managed to find their way around that pretty quickly.

 However, the main downside of password managers is that all your passwords are in one place.
 If someone does break in, the passwords are completely accessible.

 In the end, keeping your passwords secure comes down to the basics: